sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 05-04-2018

+- https://blog.risingstack.com/the-history-of-react-js-on-a-timeline/ The History of React.js on a Timeline.

 # 04-04-2018

 - https://blog.insightdatascience.com/how-to-solve-90-of-nlp-problems-a-step-by-step-guide-fda605278e4e A very good guide: "How to solve 90% of NLP problems"